vpon-data/data-sdk/docs/Android.md

 For more details about these permissions, refer to the [Permission]({% link docs/Permission.md %}).

 ## Initialize Data SDK
-Initialize Data SDK in your main Application and main Activity separately.
+Initialize Data SDK in your main Application.
 This ensures the [Auto Events]({% link docs/Event.md %}#1-auto-events) feature operates correctly.

 You'll also manage the [License Key](#license-key), [Opt-in](#opt-in), and [Debug Mode](#debug-mode) in this step.